octopus-db/documentation/docs/source/data_tables.rst

 * ADDRESS -- Usually the address of the publisher or other institution

-* NOTE -- free text field for annotations
+* NOTE -- Free text field for annotations

 * URL -- Publication url, especially favoured when no DOI available